castillosebastian/castillocs/content/posts/genetic_algorithms/index.en.md

                fitness=creator.Fitness)
 ```

 First we will define the class Fitness.
 It will inherit the Fitness class of the deap.base module and contain an additional attribute called weights.
-Please mind the value of weights to be the tuple (-1.0,).
-This way we will be minimizing a single objective fitness.
-In DEAP single objectives is a special case of multi objectives.
+Please mind the value of weights to be the tuple (-1.0,), this way we will be minimizing a single objective fitness.
+In DEAP single objectives is a special case of multi-objectives.

 Next we will create the class Individual, which will inherit the class list and contain our previously defined Fitness class in its fitness attribute.
 Note that upon creation all our defined classes will be part of the creator container and can be called directly.